bericp1/senior-pres/README.md

   - Renamed `common` to `assets`
   - Preparing to implement browserify
   - Next mini-update will patch up the example to use mongoose for demonstration purposes
+ - **v0.1.2**
+  - Made `lib/auto-db` less stingy about trailing slashes in paths
+  - Updated example to use mongoose (though now there aren't any examples of custom routes)
+  - Clarified some of the model README
+  - All client side modularity is now handled by browserify.
+See [README](public/)
+  - All stylesheet loading is now done directly through LESS `@import`s
+  - `less-prefixer` fixed and in-use
+  - New bootswatch theme (*yeti*)
+  - Removed all minified third party sources (minifcation is done by build process here
+  - Socket.io is fully in working condition and adjusted to Heroku.
+   - This includes the angular module `angular-socket-io` which has been configured to forward all socket events to the root scope with a prefix `'socket.'` for all events
+  - `index.html` cleaned up